Published June 21, 2023

 A notable advantage of IronXL is that it does not require Microsoft Excel or Office Interop dependencies to be installed on the machine.
 It is a self-contained solution that works across multiple platforms and is compatible with .NET versions 7, 6, and 5.
 It also supports .NET Core 2 and 3, as well as the standard 2 version.
 For working with Excel spreadsheets, IronXL is compatible with .NET Framework 4.5 and later versions.

-We are going to use Visual Studio 2022 IDE for creating an application to start with.
+Visual Studio's latest version is recommended for creating an application to start with.
 Visual Studio is the official IDE for C# development, and you must have installed it.
-You can download it from Microsoft Visual Studio website, if not installed.
+You can download it from the Microsoft Visual Studio website, if not installed.

 Open Visual Studio and click on "Create a New Project".